facebook

 Unsure whether a square or rectangular coffee table makes the most sense with your sectional?
 Kristin Patrician shares some advice,

 "When a sectional is uneven or rectangular, with one side measuring longer than the other, I tend to opt for a rectangular coffee table.
-However, I usually choose a round or square table for sectionals that are more evenly proportioned/ symmetrical in length and width."
+However, I usually choose a round or square table for more evenly proportioned/ symmetrical sectionals in length and width."

 Ottoman Coffee Tables